Senths02/portfolio/src/content/watch-party-data.md

 We also knew that specific types of content (like stand-alone entertainment and drama) had higher rates of shared viewing.

-The team had identified several user groups (and combinations thereof), who required slightly different journeys.
-Including users:

-- New to BBC Together
-- Returning to BBC Together
-- Hosting a watch party
-- Invited to a watch party

 >Understanding the user needs around watch parties formed a large part of initial research objectives.

 <br>

 ![Audience](images/watch-party-data/audience.png)